The best street food in Bangkok

 The sizzle hits my ears at the same time as the aroma reaches my nostrils.
 In the little stall on the side of the road, tonight’s dinner is being cooked.

-Bangkok’s street food is famous – and for good reason.
-But it can be confronting for a foreigner.
 All along the sidewalks of the busy neighbourhoods, there are dozens of options and not all look appetising to the untrained eye.
-To get the inside word, I’ve decided to go to an expert on Bangkok’s street food, Chawadee Nualkhair.

 Chawadee is a Thai-American writer who lives in Bangkok and writes a fantastic blog about food called Bangkok Glutton.
-She’s also just written a book about the best street food in the city.
-I feel in good hands.

 “There seems to be a convergence where street food vendors are getting more ‘restaurant-like’ and work as hard on their dishes as any chef (like Jay Fai, the Western food ‘street stall’ Uncle John,” she tells me.

 “And restaurants are going more casual and serving dishes that are considered ‘street food’ (like Soul Food Mahanakorn).
-So in a way they are influencing each other.”
+So, in a way they are influencing each other.”

 Eating at Sukhumvit Soi 38

 To get a good sense of these ‘gourmet’ street meals, Chawadee has recommended I head to Sukhumvit Soi 38, which is well-known for its cheap and casual food after 8pm.
-Equipped with a few of her suggestions, I arrive hungry and excited.

 One of the biggest fears of foreigners is getting sick from a meal off the pavement.
 Chawadee’s words ring in my ear.